 Atlantis gay cruises can get quite expensive, so there generally wasn’t a huge number of younger people.
 Unless it was a “daddy” situation I would say 20 somethings made up less than 10% of the attendees.

-Cruise Critic compiles a ton of the best international cruises.
-Definitely check your booking options here!
+Cruise Critic compiles a huge range of the best international cruises.
+Definitely check your booking options here as well.

 Looking for other gay vacation options?
 Check out these epic gay sailing trips in the Mediterranean!